 Film industry types have more opportunities to see short films than the mainstream public since filmmakers often use them as calling cards and send them to agents, managers, producers, production companies, studio execs, etc. But short films don't get much more respect in the industry universe - arguably even less, relative to how responsive the industry should be to short films.
 Short films are films.
 They are a different animal than feature films, NOT less of the same animal.
 They have their own intrinsic aesthetic and value.
 And they CAN BE MONETIZED, but after many years of lame attempts, the industry still seems to have no idea how to do it.
 Also, it is part of many industry professionals job to seek out new talent, and short films are the most accessible (the short length makes it easier to watch) and dynamic way to display a filmmaker's talent and potential.
 In some ways, even more dynamic than a feature film because you can take risks with a short film that you cannot always take with a feature film.
 But I know many filmmakers who've made not just one, but many beautiful, brilliant short films and still haven't gained any industry attention nor any professional opportunities.

 Instead, industry types gravitate to any garbage that generates "buzz" or gets millions of hits on YouTube - then scratch their heads when the films and/or filmmakers they harvest from these dust-bowls turn out to be duds.
 And when newspapers like the L.A.
 Times publish an article like this one: http://www.latimes.com/entertainment/news/la-ca-shorts-20100509,0,3025079.story - which basically praises studio "opportunities" created by short films, it sends the wrong message to filmmakers and further demonstrates why the industry - and the media that covers it (especially the L.A.
 Times) - is so damned misguided/ignorant, arrogant and, frankly, dysfunctional.
 The film referenced in the article, "Panic Attack", is nothing more than a sequence from a big-budget CGI-heavy action film.
 Yet, because it garnered nearly six million hits on YouTube (and was done cost-effectively, I imagine), it scored a big $30m studio deal for the filmmakers.
 Not to begrudge the filmmakers.
 They are obviously very skilled at this sort of thing and I celebrate their good fortune.
-But frankly - and I hope the filmmakers themselves would admit this - there is almost zero story-telling in evidence (although some excellent editing) and very little original vision (beyond the monster/alien CGI work)
+But frankly - and I hope the filmmakers themselves would admit this - there is almost zero story-telling in evidence (although some excellent editing) and very little original vision (beyond the monster/alien CGI work).

 See for yourself:

-offer the world fresh new cinematic masterpieces like "Cat Coughing Up Furball 2: This Time, It's Personal" armed with the dubious pedigree of 8 billion YouTube hits.
+If this trend continues, we can probably soon expect Paramount Pictures and their ilk to offer the world fresh new cinematic masterpieces like "Cat Coughing Up Furball 2: This Time, It's Personal" armed with the dubious pedigree of 8 billion YouTube hits.

 And the festival world is not too much better.
 Many festivals screen shorts, but they often treat the films and filmmakers like filmdom's ugly stepchild.
 Yes, you get to see your short in front of an audience, but rarely does a short filmmaker see any benefit beyond the screening.
 Of course, the screening is pretty awesome, but only when it is properly marketed.
 And short film Q&A's are almost always improperly managed.
 They typically show the whole program of shorts then make all the filmmakers stand up and take questions as if they all made one big film together.
 The first film in the program is a distant memory and any film that does not have popular appeal is usually not discussed at all (unless the filmmaker's friends offer comments/questions).
 They should screen a short, then have the filmmaker(s) come up and discuss it, then show another, then talk, then another, etc. This way each film is special and the screening itself feels like an event.
 And that's part of the problem, festival planners need to see shorts as event-worthy.
 Short filmmakers are almost never flown out to festivals and lodged as are feature filmmakers, no matter the size of a festival's budget (Savannah Film Festival is an awesome exception).